kenchikuliu/kenchikuliu.github.io/_pages/about.md

 News
 ======
--2024.3.12 Our paper, 'BundledSLAM: An Accurate Visual SLAM System Using Multiple Cameras,' has been accepted for presentation at IAEAC 2024, highlighting significant enhancements in visual SLAM technology."
+-2024.3.12 ['BundledSLAM: An Accurate Visual SLAM System Using Multiple Cameras'](https://arxiv.org/abs/2403.19886) has been accepted for presentation at IEEE IAEAC 2024, highlighting significant enhancements in visual SLAM technology."

--2024.6.14 Recent advancements in stereo visual-inertial initialization, improving translation accuracy for XR interaction scenarios, have been detailed in a new study published by Peng Cheng Laboratory researchers in IEEE ACIRS.
+-2024.6.14 The paper ['Advancements in Translation Accuracy for Stereo Visual-Inertial Initialization'](https://arxiv.org/abs/2405.15082) details recent advancements in stereo visual-inertial initialization, enhancing translation accuracy for XR interaction scenarios.
+This study, conducted by researchers at Peng Cheng Laboratory, has been published in IEEE ACIRS.

 More
 ======